Vilnius is the capital and largest city of Lithuania.

-- Airports - Vilnius International Airport (Vilniaus Oro uostas) is the busiest of the four most known airports in the state, the other three being Kaunas International Airport, Kaunas International Airport, and Šiauliai International Airport.
+- Airports - Vilnius International Airport (Vilniaus Oro uostas) is the busiest of the three most known airports in the state, the other two being Kaunas International Airport and Šiauliai International Airport.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Vilnius, since it covers not only medical problems but also theft and loss of valuables.

 Vilnius Weather Averages (Temperatures)